emca-it/Energy-Log-Server-6.x/06-00-00-User_roles_and_object_management/06-00-00-User_roles_and_object_management.md

 ![](/media/media/image57_js.png)

-After selecting, we can see that we already have access to the objects: two index patterns syslog2\* and Energy Log Server-\* and on dashboard Windows Events.
+After selecting, we can see that we already have access to the objects: two index patterns syslog2\* and Energy Logserver-\* and on dashboard Windows Events.
 There are also appropriate read or updates permissions.

 ![](/media/media/image58_js.png)